adamjamesreid/hepatocystis-genome/README.md

 hep_pberghei_povale_3-way_codeml_dn_results.txt - Results of codeml dN analysis

 hepatocystis_dn_and_mca_clusters.Rmd - This R Markdown file contains the R code for generating Figure S11 from the manuscript on the draft genome of Hepatocystis sp. ex Piliocolobus tephrosceles

+crop_translatorx_alignments.py - Script for processing TranslatorX alignments to remove badly aligned parts (similarly to what Gblocks does)

 ## Processing of 10X Chromium sequencing reads